sciphergfx/json-fields/CONTRIBUTING.md

 - Release notes
 - Contributors page

-Thank you for contributing to JSON Tools Suite! 🎉
+Thank you for contributing to JSON Fields! 🎉